Anuu2005/ProdigySD_Contact_Management_Task_03/README.md

 Add new contacts with name, phone number, and email address.

-View, edit, and delete existig xontacts.
+View, edit, and delete existig contacts.

 Contacts are stored in memory for now, but future plans include persistent storage.